 PhD, MD/PhD in Molecular & Translational Medicine

-The Graduate Program in Molecular & Translational Medicine (GPMM) at Boston University is an interdepartmental interdisciplinary program based in the Department of Medicine.
+The Graduate Program in Molecular & Translational Medicine (GPMTM) at Boston University is an interdepartmental interdisciplinary program based in the Department of Medicine.
 The curriculum consists of a year of basic science courses offered through the Division of Graduate Medical Sciences followed by a second year of electives and an innovative Molecular & Translational Medicine Core Curriculum.
 This Core Curriculum includes the following courses:

 - Genetics and Epidemiology of Disease